-The BA Management at Webster is the art of effectively coordinating people and resources to achieve the goals of an organization; the knowledge and skills acquired while studying management theory, reviewing case studies on management functions, exploring internal and external aspects of managerial work and decision-making will position you for advancement in virtually any industry in which you choose to work.
+The BA in Management at Webster Leiden includes the art of effectively coordinating people and resources to achieve the goals of an organization.
+The knowledge and skills acquired while studying management theory, reviewing case studies on management functions and exploring internal and external aspects of managerial work and decision making will position you for advancement in virtually any industry in which you choose to work.

 You'll learn about the relationship between management and employees, how to motivate top employee performance, hiring procedures and labor-management relations.
-The Department of Management at Webster Leiden Campus has been designed to meet the needs of younger students as well as mature adults with business experience.
+The Department of Management at the Webster Leiden campus has been designed to meet the needs of younger students, as well as mature adults with business experience.

 Webster's management courses are also offered at Webster's international campuses, providing an opportunity for students to study with faculty members and students from various parts of the world.